This page contains detailed information on the profile and career of Arturo Vidal, Juventus midfielder

 Bayer Leverkusen were the first to step in, capturing the midfielder’s signature in summer 2007.
 His final season in the Bundesliga saw him notch 10 goals in 33 games, finishing in second place and qualifying for the Champions League.

 Vidal has enjoyed a regular slot in an ever-improving Chilean national side.
-Despite the South Americans not qualifying for the World Cups in 2002 and 2006, they returned to the world’s greatest stage in 2010, passing through the group stages, only to be knocked out by Brazil.
-The midfielder featured in all four of his country’s games.
+Despite the South Americans failing to qualify for the World Cups in 2002 and 2006, they returned to the world’s greatest tournament in 2010, passing through the group stages, only to be knocked out by Brazil, who also eliminated them four years later in the last-16.

 One of Vidal’s biggest strengths is his versatility.
 His best position, however, is as a central midfielder – giving him the freedom to help out in defensive situations but also the ability to break forward and put his goalscoring ability to good use.